Policy Board

 West Yorkshire Pension Fund

-Euan is Managing Director of West Yorkshire Pension Fund, which is one of the largest regional funds in the Local Government Pension Scheme with approximately 300,000 members and £18bn of assets.
-WYPF also provides shared service pensions administration for three other LGPS funds and a number of regional Fire Services.
+Euan is Managing Director of West Yorkshire Pension Fund, which is one of the largest regional funds in the Local Government Pension Scheme with over 300,000 members and £20bn of assets.
+WYPF also provides shared service pensions administration for three other LGPS funds and around half of the English regional Fire Authorities.

 He has over 20 years’ experience in the pension industry, moving into the LGPS to become Assistant Director of Greater Manchester Pension Fund in 2014 and prior to that working as a consulting actuary for PwC and latterly KPMG, advising the trustees and sponsors of a range of private sector defined benefit schemes.
 In 2008 he was seconded to work for the shadow DWP minister to help develop pensions policy in areas such as automatic enrolment and what would later become ‘Freedom and Choice’.

 Euan contributes to a number of industry groups, both in the LGPS and wider pensions arena.
-These include the PLSA Local Authority Committee and previously chairing the Institute of Actuaries’ In-house Pensions Actuaries group.
+These include the PLSA Local Authority Committee, the LGPS Scheme Advisory Board Investment Committee, the Executive of the Local Authority Pension Fund Form (‘LAPFF’) and previously chairing the Institute of Actuaries’ In-house Pensions Actuaries group.

 Robert Orr